- Become a Member

 Faculty Scholars were then treated to a cooking class, demonstration and dinner at the Viking Cooking School in Ridgeland, Mississippi.

-“To me, there is something sacred about preparing and sharing a meal,” said Dan Rooney, an Honors Program Committee member and advisor of the Beta Nu Chi Chapter at Western Technical College in La Crosse, Wisconsin.
+“To me, there is something sacred about preparing and sharing a meal,” said Dan Rooney, an Honors Program Council member and advisor of the Beta Nu Chi Chapter at Western Technical College in La Crosse, Wisconsin.
 “The opportunity to prepare and share with my fellow Faculty Scholars was incredibly fun; it was also a great way to get to know people.”

 Day two of the conference took the Faculty Scholars to Natchez, Mississippi, where they toured Longwood Plantation and Stanton Hall, two 19th-century plantations built by barons in the cotton and sugar industries and situated on the Mississippi River, poising them to be leaders in the competitive trades.